top of page

 Final Outcome

 The final design was a lunar habitat that balanced the extreme environmental constraints of the Moon with the need for astronaut well-being.
 By addressing both the technical and human aspects of space living, we created a sustainable and adaptable vision for long-term lunar exploration.
-This innovation could reduce food-related resupply needs by up to 50% over a four-month mission.
+This innovation could reduce food-related resupply needs by up to 50% over a four-month mission by shipping less food resources into the space.

 Learnings